toonketels/Notes/backbone-marionette.md

 * Custom object defined to render views inside.

 * Allows modifications by overriding methods.
-Override show() && close() for custom animations.
+Override show() & close() for custom animations.

 * Can be attached when already rendered serverside (existing).

-* When dymically adding regions (not during init?) we need to manually call initialization procedure.
+* When dynamically adding regions (not during init?) we need to manually call initialization procedure.